The Kensington Conservancy's Protected Properties

 Fishnet Island Easement

-The Kensington Conservancy holds a conservation easement on this property and does not own it, therefore no access can be permitted without consent from the landowner.
-Please contact us at 705-782-2200 or info@kensingtonconservancy.org if you require more information, but please understand that we may not be able to disclose landowner contact information directly to you. |
+Access Details The Kensington Conservancy holds a conservation easement on this property and does not own it, therefore no access can be permitted without consent from the landowner.
+Please contact us at 705-782-2200 or [email protected] if you require more information, but please understand that we may not be able to disclose landowner contact information directly to you. |

 Hole in the Wall Easement

-Just to the south of the Ripple Rock Preserve is the Hole in the Wall.
-This property was placed under a conservation easement in 2014 and is named for the large pond it contains that connects to Lake Huron.
+Just to the south of the Ripple Rock Preserve is the Hole in the Wall Easement.
+This 75-acre property was placed under a conservation easement in 2013 and is named for the large pond it contains that connects to Lake Huron.
 This pond is surrounded on three sides by rock faces and cliffs, giving it the appearance of a hole dug into the landscape.
 Just above the pond is a wetland complex called Sunset Lake.
 This wetland is a beautiful mixture of marsh, bog and swamp and due to this unique mixture, it has the most diverse plant community of any of our wetlands.
 The Hole in the Wall is an important property as it connects to another large parcel of protected land in the Ripple Rock Preserve.
 This contributes to our goal of providing protected corridors for the area's wildlife.
-Access Details

-The Kensington Conservancy holds a conservation easement on this property and does not own it, therefore no access can be permitted without consent from the landowner.
-Please contact us at 705-782-2200 or info@kensingtonconservancy.org if you require more information, but please understand that we may not be able to disclose landowner contact information directly to you. |
+Access Details The Kensington Conservancy holds a conservation easement on this property and does not own it, therefore no access can be permitted without consent from the landowner.
+Please contact us at 705-782-2200 or [email protected] if you require more information, but please understand that we may not be able to disclose landowner contact information directly to you. |